-The monitoring and reporting program for any waste discharge requirements excenditional waiver of waste discharge requirements that addresses municipal or domestic wastewater discharges to Table III-2A applicable water bodies must shall be designed to collect information necessary to:
+The monitoring and reporting program for any waste discharge requirements that addresses municipal or domestic wastewater discharges to Table III-2A applicable water bodies shall be designed to collect information necessary to:

-- 1) Determine whether the discharge causes or contribute to an exceedance of the pyrethroid pesticides water quality objectives, where applicable; - Determine whether pyrethroid pesticides in the discharge have the potential to cause or contribute to an exceedance of the narrative toxicity water quality objectives by testing offluents with the amphiped Hyalella azteca, where applicable; - 2) Determine whether alternatives to pyrethroid pesticides are being discharged at concentrations with the potential to cause or contribute to exceedances of applicable water quality objectives.
+- 1) Determine whether the discharge causes or contribute to an exceedance of the pyrethroid pesticides water quality objectives, where applicable; - 2) Determine whether alternatives to pyrethroid pesticides are being discharged at concentrations with the potential to cause or contribute to exceedances of applicable water quality objectives.
 The Regional Board, in consultation with DPR, will assist dischargers in determining if monitoring and reporting programs for alternatives to pyrethroid pesticides are necessary and identifying alternatives for which monitoring might be appropriate with consideration of the commercial availability of acceptable analytical methods.

-With Executive Officer approval, representative monitoring programs, including coordinated regional monitoring programs, may be used to meet the monitoring requirements-listed above.
-Routine monitoring for pyrethroid pesticides and alternatives can be discontinued upon a discharger showing that the specific pesticide is not found in the effluent at concentrations with the potential to cause or contribute to exceedances of applicable water quality objectives; however, the requirement to monitor for pyrethroid pesticides every 5 years as a part of the Report of Waste Discharge will continue to be required, at least as long as pyrethroid pesticides specified in Table III-2A are registered for use in the source area.-If routine monitoring for pyrethroid pesticides is discontinued, then texicity testing of effluents with the amphiped Hyalella azteca may also be discontinued.
+With Executive Officer approval, representative monitoring programs, including coordinated regional monitoring programs, may be used to meet the monitoring requirements.
+Routine monitoring for pyrethroid pesticides and alternatives can be discontinued upon a discharger showing that the specific pesticide is not found in the effluent at concentrations with the potential to cause or contribute to exceedances of applicable water quality objectives; however, the requirement to monitor for pyrethroid pesticides every 5 years as a part of the Report of Waste Discharge will continue to be required, at least as long as pyrethroid pesticides specified in Table III-2A are registered for use in the source area.